 Tsuba (Hand Guard)

-An optional part of the wooden weapon, so you might find a tsuba made out of leather, plastic or wood on some of the bokken like the Koryu (used in Kenjutsu).
-As the classic ones do not come with a tsuba.
+An optional part of the wooden weapon, so you might find a tsuba made out of leather, plastic, or wood on some of the bokkens like the Koryu (used in Kenjutsu) as the classic ones do not come with a tsuba.

 This mouthful term, tsukagashira, is used to point out the pommel (or butt) of these wooden practice swords.
 Also used for aesthetical reasons, the pommels come in two shapes:

 One of the optional features on a practicing bokken, the groove (hi or bohi) has two functions: